wojciech12/online-presence-mcp/PLAN.md

   4. Test against live Bluesky instance with test account
   5. Validate real post creation and response handling

+  You *MUST* official bluesky SDK `@atproto/api`.
+Must not use deprecated `BskyAgent`.
+You must one `AtpAgent`.
+Use context7 mcp to verify how to use the SDK.
+Do not add more files if it is not absolutely important.

 ##### 2.1.2 Tool: bluesky_reply
 - Reply to an existing Bluesky post
 - **Implementation Steps:**